PeekMed

 Confused?
 Fear not.

-In this article, we will explore not only what is segmentation, but how you can benefit from it by making it an automatic image classifier in orthopedics.
+In this article, we will explore not only what segmentation is, but how you can benefit from it by making it an automatic image classifier in orthopedics.

 If you often go on and about on the internet, this segmentation method is often referred to as orthopedic image analysis and semantic segmentation.
 They are kind of synonyms